RichardSHong/RichardSHong-Data-Acquisition-Pre-Processing-Project/README.md

 nltk

-### Code and Data Structures (Katherine&#39;s note - this part not yet finished!)
+### Data Structures

 The code is designed to create separate files each time it runs:

-grss.json

-This file contains the eight specified Google News categories and their accompanying RSS url.
+grss.json: This file contains the eight specified Google News categories and their accompanying RSS url.

-articles.json

-This file contains the news article
+articles.json: This file contains the news article

-keywords\_by\_type.json

-This file contains keywords
+keywords\_by\_type.json: This file contains keywords by type.

-keywords.json

-This file contains…
+keywords.json : This file contains keywords.

-headlines.json

-This file contains…
+headlines.json: This file contains headlines.

 In order to maintain a continuous data acquisition stream, a script in the Chrontab is used to collect data hourly.